 24ZD.
 Fire extinguishers for road work

-At any time when the bituminising equipment or grading equipment involved in the road work is being used, at least 2 approved fire extinguishers in proper working order must be located in close proximity to the equipment.
+At any time when the bituminising equipment or grading equipment involved in the road work is being used, at least 2 approved fire extinguishers for the road work in proper working order must be located in close proximity to the equipment.

 [Regulation 24ZD inserted: Gazette 5 Nov 2019 p.
-3892.]
+3892; amended: SL 2021/10 r.
+15.]

 24ZE.
 Fire fighting water and vehicles for road work